bodrick/awesome/TOPICS.md

 *   [007revad/Synology\_HDD\_db](https://github.com/007revad/Synology_HDD_db) - Add your HDD, SSD and NVMe drives to your Synology's compatible drive database
 *   [jmathai/elodie](https://github.com/jmathai/elodie) - An EXIF-based photo assistant, organizer  and workflow automation tool.

+## aac

+*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with AAC, DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
+It enables full hardware transcoding from Synology´s FFmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.
+*   [OptiKey/OptiKey](https://github.com/OptiKey/OptiKey) - OptiKey - Full computer control and speech with your eyes

 ## advance-media-extension

-*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
-It enables full hardware transcoding from Synology´s ffmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.
+*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with AAC, DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
+It enables full hardware transcoding from Synology´s FFmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.

 ## ame

-*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
-It enables full hardware transcoding from Synology´s ffmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.
+*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with AAC, DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
+It enables full hardware transcoding from Synology´s FFmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.

 ## crack

-*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
-It enables full hardware transcoding from Synology´s ffmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.
+*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with AAC, DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
+It enables full hardware transcoding from Synology´s FFmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.

 ## dlna

-*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
-It enables full hardware transcoding from Synology´s ffmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.
+*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with AAC, DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
+It enables full hardware transcoding from Synology´s FFmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.
 *   [StreamWhatYouHear/SWYH](https://github.com/StreamWhatYouHear/SWYH) - Stream the sound from your PC to an UPnP/DLNA device
 *   [UniversalMediaServer/UniversalMediaServer](https://github.com/UniversalMediaServer/UniversalMediaServer) - A DLNA, UPnP and HTTP(S) Media Server.

 ## dts

-*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
-It enables full hardware transcoding from Synology´s ffmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.
+*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with AAC, DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
+It enables full hardware transcoding from Synology´s FFmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.
 *   [timocov/dts-bundle-generator](https://github.com/timocov/dts-bundle-generator) - A tool to generate a single bundle of dts with types tree-shaking
 *   [DefinitelyTyped/DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) - The repository for high quality TypeScript type definitions.

 ## eac3

-*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
-It enables full hardware transcoding from Synology´s ffmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.
+*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with AAC, DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
+It enables full hardware transcoding from Synology´s FFmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.

 ## ffmpeg

-*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
-It enables full hardware transcoding from Synology´s ffmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.
+*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with AAC, DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
+It enables full hardware transcoding from Synology´s FFmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.
 *   [TheTaylorLee/AdminToolbox](https://github.com/TheTaylorLee/AdminToolbox) - Repository for the AdminToolbox PowerShell Modules
 *   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders!
 Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.
 *   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a modern media player for Windows that works just like mpv.